 Arie Luyendyk Jr.

 The 2018 Bachelor, Arie Luyendyk Jr., was runner-up on The Bachelorette ... in 2012.
 Was no one else interested in the gig?
-Arie made a lot of headlines when he got engaged to Becca Kufrin and dispatched her after the fact, wooing runner-up Lauren Burnham instead; Arie and Lauren are still together six months later, while Becca just got engaged to Garrett Yrigoyen.
-Win-win for everyone?
+Arie made a lot of headlines (none of them good) when he got engaged to Becca Kufrin and dispatched her after the fact, wooing runner-up Lauren Burnham instead; Arie and Lauren are still together, married and with a family years later, so at least it was worth it for him.

-Ben Flajnik is very easy on the eyes, even if his season ended up being quite forgettable or polarizing because of Courtney Robertson.
-Fans fell in love with him on The Bachelor.
+Ben Flajnik is very easy on the eyes, even if his season ended up being quite forgettable or polarizing because of Courtney Robertson, the model who made enemies of everyone else on the program and later published a memoir about "successfully completing the reverse cowgirl" on Ben.
+Anyway, fans fell in love with Flajnik on The Bachelor.
 No matter where he ranks in hotness, we'd say that he has the best hair in Bachelor history.
 Don't try to deny it.

 Travis Stork isn't just a hunk and a gentleman.
 He is a doctor, people.
 Incredibly he and Sarah Stone broke up between filming and the airing of the finale on ABC, and despite living in the same city.
 But whatever the reasons for that ... hawt.

 Ben Higgins was your Bachelor for 2016.
 Things with Lauren Bushnell didn't quite work out, but viewed solely through the lens of hotness, he ranks pretty high up there, right?
 Surely his fiancee Jessica Clarke would agree.